Holden Caprice (WM): Buick Park Avenue (China)

-Starting in April 2007, the WM Caprice was sold in China under the Buick brand as the third-generation Park Avenue, replacing the outgoing WL Caprice-based Buick Royaum.
-It is the only version of the Caprice that was not fully built in Australia by Holden; complete knock down kits were exported by Holden to China for local assembly by Shanghai GM.
-Like the Caprice for Holden, the Park Avenue was positioned as Buick's largest flagship luxury car, and was available in four trim levels: Flagship, Luxury, Elite and Comfort.
+The third-generation Buick Park Avenue was introduced in April 2007 for the Chinese market, based on the WM Caprice.
+It replaced the WL Caprice-based Buick Royaum.
+It is the only version of the Caprice that was not fully built in Australia by Holden; complete knock down kits were exported by Holden to China for local assembly by SAIC-GM.

+It was positioned as Buick's largest flagship luxury car, and was available in four trim levels: Flagship (旗舰型), Luxury (豪华型), Elite (精英型), Comfort (舒适型).

-The Park Avenue shares a similar basic specification to the WM Caprice, but the local Chinese assembly allowed many new changes to be made, making it the most unique, luxurious and fully featured Caprice variant.
-Inside, it gained an all-new Buick-designed dashboard with a new infotainment system, analog clock and woodgrain trim with chrome highlights.
+The Park Avenue shares a similar basic specification to the WM Caprice, but the local Chinese assembly allowed for more changes to be made.
+The interior gained an all-new Buick-designed dashboard with a new infotainment system, analog clock and woodgrain trim with chrome highlights.
 Heated front seats were added with rotating headrests, a closing lid was added to the centre cupholders and the electric window and mirror switches were relocated to the doors.
-The interior doors were redesigned to accommodate new aircon vents, a different, chromed and backlit handle design and expandable map pockets.
+The interior doors were redesigned to accommodate new air conditioning vents, a different, chromed and backlit handle design and expandable map pockets.
 An electric handbrake replaced the lever brake, and remote start functionality was added.

 The back of the car featured the biggest change; a modified rear floor to accommodate electrically adjustable rear seats, with heating, ventilation and massage functions, and a large, folding middle seat centre console with seating controls and cupholders.
 A single roof-mounted DVD screen was fitted ahead of the DVD player for rear seat entertainment.
 The Park Avenue also added rear sunvisors, a passenger-side seat-mounted fold-down table, auxiliary AV ports and built-in window sunshades.
 Cigarette lighters and ashtrays were added as standard on all models in the front and back of the car.
 The tri-zone air conditioning controls were relocated from the roof to the centre armrest.
 A premium Harman Kardon sound system replaced the Bose and Blaupunkt systems used in other Caprice variants.

 Exterior changes included new alloy wheel designs, a Buick 'waterfall' chrome front grille, different guard indicators, a new front bumper design and a large 'Buick' chrome garnish on the bootlid.
 The 'bee-sting' wire antenna on the roof was also replaced with a smaller 'shark-fin' antenna.
 Initially, the Park Avenue was available with the Caprice's 3.6-litre LY7 petrol V6 engine, as well as an additional 2.8-litre LP1 V6 on lower spec models, which was exclusive to the Park Avenue.
 The range was streamlined to a single drivetrain, the 3.0-litre LF1 V6 in 2010, which was also used in the Australian VE series II Commodore Omega.
 No V8 options were available.

 Buick discontinued production of the Park Avenue in October 2012, with no WN update and no direct replacement model.